msalibian/STAT406/Lecture18/README.md

     ##           email   886   36
     ##           spam     32  579

-The number of element on the boosting ensemble appears to be appropriate:
+The number of elements on the boosting ensemble (500) appears to be appropriate when we look at the error rate on the test set as a function of the number of boosting iterations:

 ``` r
 plot(errorevol(bo3, newdata=spam.te))